Figura-Max/Figura-Max/README.md

 # Hello!
 I'm Max Figura
 I am currently an undergraduate Mathematics and Computer Science double major at Augsburg University.

-I have worked extensively in Python, Java, Julia, and GNU Octave, with some limited experience in C, C++, and R. I also use LaTeX and HTML/CSS, JavaScript, and SQL, and I've worked with other software such as Jupyter, FFmpeg, Wolfram Mathematica, pandas, and other Python graphics/media manipulation libraries.
+I have worked extensively in Python, Java, Julia, and GNU Octave, with some limited experience in C, C++, and R. I also use LaTeX and HTML/CSS, JavaScript, and SQL, and I've worked with other software such as Jupyter, FFmpeg, Git, Wolfram Mathematica, pandas, and other Python graphics/media manipulation libraries.

 Academically and professionally, I am inclined towards research in Applied Mathematics and Dynamical Systems.